icann/rst-test-specs/Schema.md

 document, and is updated whenever a material change to the schema is made.

 `Version`
-: a string containing the semantic version number for the schema itself.
+: a string containing the semantic version number for the specification itself.

 `Last-Updated`
 : the date when the `Version` property was last updated, in `YYYY-MM-DD` format.